-In chapter two of this letter, Paul will move from personal encouragement of Timothy, by confirming his teaching and the necessity of disciplining false teachers, to instructions concerning prayer and some of the purposes of prayer.
+In chapter two of this letter, Paul will move from personal encouragement of Timothy, by confirming his teaching and the necessity of disciplining false teachers, to instructions concerning prayer and its purposes.

 In this section, Paul will remind Timothy that prayers are to be made for all men so that mankind might come to know the truth and be saved.
-For this reason, Paul stresses that prayer is an absolute necessity in the work of bringing the lost to salvation, and the proper role of men and women in the church, who are committed to the task of bringing the gospel to the world.
+For this reason, Paul stresses that prayer is an absolute necessity in the work of bringing the lost to salvation.
+In addition to this, he also comments on the proper role of men and women in the church who are committed to the task of bringing the gospel to the world.

 Instructions on Prayer — 2:1-7